When you enter this classroom you are unique, explorers, authors, musicians, readers, successful, inventors, respected.

 At the Skirball, our school programs celebrate diversity and encourage students to embrace one another’s cultural heritage and family stories.
 We come from everywhere; our heirlooms, food, and music may look, taste, and sound different, but we find the common threads in our experiences and celebrate them.
 Preparing students for a field trip to the Skirball, as Ms. Elkayam does, deepens their museum experience and reminds them that they are an important part of the diverse community of Los Angeles.

 If you are a teacher who integrates Skirball school tours into your curriculum, we want to hear from you!
-Share your experiences on our Facebook page Skirball for Teachers or e-mail us at email@example.com.
+Share your experiences on our Facebook page Skirball for Teachers or email us at firstname.lastname@example.org.
 We’d love to visit your classroom!